artisansdk/cqrs/readme.md

 bus when using an Eloquent model because while Eloquent models are Active Record implementations with lots of query builder capabilities, they don't handle domain argument validation nor caching out of the box and with ease.

+See [How to Invalidate Queries from Commands](#how-to-invalidate-queries-from-commands) for more techniques on query busting related queries when commands make changes to data that those queries need to fetch.

+### How To Bust Cache for Related Queries

 ## Events